wboag/Scheme-NLP/README.md

     2) A word stemming module.
 This module:

         - implements Porter's stemming algorithm.
-        - can stem a word down to its root. (ex. "training" -> "train")
+        - can stem a word down to its root. (ex. ""excited"" -> ""excit"")
         - does not need any training data.